4ms/stm32mp1-baremetal/README.md

 There are plenty of resources for using a Cortex-A with Linux.
 Why am I using it for a bare-metal project?
 The answer is simple: real-time audio processing.
 Lots of fast RAM and two fast processors (plus an M4 coprocessor) make this a great platform for real-time processing.

-But everything I've read about Cortex-A series chips say they're not for real-time systems.
+Everything I've read about Cortex-A series chips say they're not for real-time systems.
 Why not?
 I wanted to find out...
+And what I've discovered is that they can be used for real-time systems!
+Interrupt response is a little slower (in the order of 100's of nanoseconds slower) but that's made up for by all the other speed improvements (cache, faster RAM, faster clock speed), and the M4 coprocessor is there if you really do need those few 100ns.

-And what I've discovered is that yes, you can use a Cortex-A as a powerful real-time processor (but it's not trivial, and of course you don't get all the awesome benefits of having Linux.)
-If you just need raw power and are comfortable with bare-metal programming (that is, not using an OS or even an RTOS), then hopefully these example projects can be a good foundation for your first Cortex-A bare-metal project.
+Of course you don't get all the awesome benefits of having Linux.
+But many embedded applications don't need Linux.
+If you just need raw processing power and fast RAM and caches, then hopefully these example projects can be a good foundation for your first Cortex-A bare-metal project.

 The STM32MP157 is a powerful chip, with two Cortex-A7 cores running at 650MHz or 800MHz, L1 and L2 caches, up to 1GB of 533MHz RAM, a Cortex-M4 core and a suite